West Coast Kitchen Garden

 Serve this simple dish while hot with rice and a simple vegetable or shredded cabbage.
 I love to sprinkle over some toasted sesame seeds or chopped green onion/scallion and add lemon or lime wedges on the side.

-If you don't like katsu sauce, try the wasabi mayonnaise or sambal mayo from my Crispy Crab Fritters And Spicy Mayo recipe.
+If you don't like katsu sauce, try the spicy kimchi aioli, or wasabi mayonnaise from my Crispy Crab Fritters And Spicy Mayo recipe.

 A forkful of golden fish is being dipped in the dark brown katsu sauce.
 Plate of fish, rice and purple cabbage are in the background.